sipsmi/qmxwidget/README.md

 This little widget exploits the latest QMX CAT codes ( LCD read, power, swr ) to give PC control and visualisation.
 It previously used FLRIG XMLRPC but now connects directly to the QMX.

 The code has been modfied to send frequency data to SDR++ program via its rigctld emulation server; should an SDR++ instance not be runnign ( or not have the rigctld running it quietly ignores it)    This therefore adds a bandscope to the QMX.
 If this is enabled it sends commands to the QMX to ensure audio card is in I/Q mode.
-Instructions to configure SDR++ to follow\...

 ![1.00](arch2.png)